 Melting of land borne ice and thermal expansion of ocean water causes an increase in sea level, which further reduces arable land area, particularly near river deltas.

 The increase in the atmospheric water vapor concentration that accompanies global warming causes further global warming.

 These effects combine to reduce agricultural carbohydrate production, which reduces supplies of food, animal feed, natural fiber, organic construction materials (wood) and synthetic hydrocarbon fuels.
 Further increases in the atmospheric carbon dioxide concentration without a corresponding reduction in the Earth's human population will lead to wide spread starvation.

 The use of fossil fuels for electricity generation, comfort heating and vehicle propulsion applications must be abandoned.
-Fossil fuels must be replaced by hydro, wind and nuclear power with chemical energy storage, pumped hydraulic energy storage, thermal energy storage and synthetic liquid hydrocarbon fuels, together with behaviour changing electricity rates and control systems that match the electricity load to the available electricity generation.
+Fossil fuels must be replaced by hydro, wind, solar and nuclear power with chemical energy storage, pumped hydraulic energy storage, thermal energy storage and synthetic liquid hydrocarbon fuels, together with behaviour changing electricity rates and control systems that match the electricity load to the available electricity generation.